apisnetworks/apiscp-docs/docs/admin/PHP-FPM.md

 **.user.ini**
 `auto_prepend_file = /var/www/html/heading.php`

-PHP-FPM caches per-directory .user.ini files.
+PHP-FPM caches per-directory `.user.ini` files.
 By default the duration is 300 seconds (5 minutes).
 This can be altered by adding a FPM configuration to /etc/php-fpm.d/*file*.conf or by overriding the PHP-FPM template in templates/apache/php/.

 Then restart the affected pool, `systemctl restart php-fpm-siteXX` where siteXX is the site marker or do an en masse restart with `systemctl restart php-fpm`.

 Since v3.1.38, directives are migrated automatically for all known domain/subdomain parent document roots when a site is switched between jail/non-jail mode. `php:migrate-directives(string $host, string $path = '', string $from)` provides a migration interface for directives behind a subdirectory.

+Directives may be applied pool-wide by the Site Administrator by creating a new file in /etc/php-fpm.d/,  by editing /etc/php.ini directly, or creating a drop-in in /etc/phpXX.d/.
+Pools may be restarted by the Site Administrator in **Web** > **PHP Pools**.

 ### Masquerading other file types as PHP